• Vision Award

 Award entry form

-Entry forms are made available online.
-After being completed, they must be received by the Foundation by January 15th of the year preceding that of the Award.
+Entry forms are made available online every year.
+After being completed, they must be received by the Foundation by December 31st of the year preceding that of the Award.
+Adjoining material will be accepted during the first half of the month of January of the year of the Award, provided that candidates/nominators notify the Champalimaud Foundation of the submission.

 Follow-up of submitted applications